Four young undergraduates on campus with men high-fiving and women laughing

 Becoming part of the campus community takes just as much effort as getting into college (though it is a lot more fun).
-If you want to feel connected to your campus, make memories that last a lifetime, and burst with pride at the mere mention of your school’s name, here’s what you should do.
+If you want to feel connected to your campus, make memories that last a lifetime, and burst with pride at the mere mention of your school’s name, here’s how you can make friends and get more involved on campus.

 You may be itching to get on campus, settle into your dorm room, and start meeting people.
 But move-in day seems so. far. away.
-Luckily there are a lot of things you can do to start building connections before classes even start.
+Luckily there are a lot of things you can do to start making friends before classes even start.

-You should (re)visit the college you’re planning to attend (or revisit all of your top choices, if you’re not quite decided yet).
-Taking a tour was what sold Boston College to now-junior Bethany Candage.
-“The campus was breathtaking, and our guide was so excited about her experience at BC,” Bethany says.
+You should (re)visit the college you’re planning to attend (or revisit all of your top choices if you’re not quite decided yet).
+Taking a tour was what sold Boston College (BC) to student Bethany Candage.
+“The campus was breathtaking, and our guide was so excited about her experience at BC,” she says.
 “All I wanted to do was make my own memories there.”

 Even if you’ve already visited, it doesn’t hurt to do it again!
-Look for the buildings where your classes will be held, the dorm you will be living in, and other things you didn’t get a chance to see the first time around.
-It will help to know where everything is so you don’t get lost on your first day.
-And you’ll get another chance to visit when you…
+Look for the buildings where you'll attend classes, the dorm you'll be living in, and other things you didn’t get a chance to see the first time around.
+It helps to know where everything is so you don’t get lost on your first day.

-You should make every effort to attend freshman orientation.
+You should make every effort to attend your first-year student orientation session.
 It’s a chance for you to get acclimated to campus, learn important start-of-semester info, and meet other accepted students who are all in the same boat as you.
-Orientation was mandatory for Darin Dabney before she transferred to the University of Central Florida, but she didn’t mind.
+Orientation was mandatory for Darin Dabney before she transferred to the University of Central Florida (UCF), but she didn’t mind.
 “It felt really good to be on campus before the start of classes and to know there were people who understood my anxiety about school,” she says.

 Orientation is also “a springboard for starting friendships,” according to Libby Kamrowski, a student at Gonzaga University.
 “I still have five friends that I made during orientation weekend, even though I’m a junior now.”
 Plus, it’s fun!
 “Orientation is a fabulous time,” she says.
 “The more activities you go to, the more fun, friends, and free things you’ll get!”